Cloud-Schematics/ansible-app-deploy-iks/README.md

   ]
   ```

-###  How to check the home page IP Address for the application?
+###  How to get the public IP of webapp service in your kubernetes cluster?

-1. Run the below command to find the IP address.
+1. Login to IBM Cloud account on CLI.
+2. Run `ic ks clusters` to list all cluster.
+3. Run `ic ks cluster config -c <ClusterID>` to set kubectl context.
-`kubectl describe svc webapp`
+4. Run `kubectl describe svc webapp` to get details about webapp service.
-2. Find the field `LoadBalancer Ingress`.
+5. Find the field `LoadBalancer Ingress` to get the external IP.

 ### Why my load balancer does not have a public IP?
 This can be because of subnet or network policies which were used while cluster creation.